 Some of these include, but are not limited to, the following:

 Under Ohio law, medical malpractice victims are entitled to recover financial compensation for the full value of their damages.
 Medical malpractice claims are typically defended by large insurance companies.
 Even when liability is relatively clear, as is true in many retained surgical item malpractice cases, getting a full and fair recovery can still be immensely challenging for the victim and their family.
 In these cases, the big insurance providers tend to shift their tactics.
 They move from disputing liability to trying to limit the value of the damages.
 Medical malpractice victims should always be represented by a skilled Cleveland retained surgical items attorney who can help them properly document their losses.
-At Tittle & Perlmuter, our Cleveland medical malpractice lawyers can have the skills and experience to help you maximize your financial recovery.
+At Tittle & Perlmuter, our medical malpractice attorneys can have the skills and experience to help you maximize your financial recovery.
 You may be able to get compensation for:

 Tragically, retained surgical items can sometimes lead to deaths.
 In these cases, the family members of the victim can bring an Ohio wrongful death lawsuit against the responsible medical professionals and healthcare providers.
 While nothing will be able to make up for the loss of your loved, the negligent parties must be held accountable.
 Your loved one deserves justices and your family needs financial support.